Josh Bell Player Props: Marlins vs. Reds

 Josh Bell At The Plate

-- Bell has driven home a run in 39 games this year (38.2%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on one occasion..
+- Bell has had at least one RBI in 37.9% of his games this season (39 of 103), with more than one RBI 10 times (9.7%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 24 of 102 games this year, and more than once 4 times.
+- He has scored in 23.3% of his games this season, with more than one run scored in 3.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.